-(74) Attorney, Agent, or Firm - Schwegman Lundberg & Woessner, P.A.
+(74) Attorney, Agent, or Firm -- Maschoff Brennan

-(57)ABSTRACT
+(57) ABSTRACT

-Provided herein are methods and systems relating to locationbased services such as providing a geofencing, outputting location-based information on a mobile device, varying transmissions to and from a mobile device, and providing locationbased alerts.
-More specifically, a method can include receiving a task on a mobile device, associating the task with a location, generating a geofence around the location associated with the task, tracking a current location of a the mobile device, and generating an alert associated with the task when the current location is within the geofence.
+Provided herein are methods and systems relating to location-based services such as providing a geofencing, outputting location-based information on a mobile device, varying transmissions to and from a mobile device, and providing location-based alerts.
+More specifically, a method can include receiving data defining a geofence, monitoring a current location, comparing the current location with the geofence, determining that the current location is within the geofence, and in response altering the state of an application on the mobile device.